michaeldyrynda/laravel-model-uuid/README.md

 I find myself using UUID across multiple projects of late, and packaged up this functionality rather than copying and pasting it from project to project.

+**Note**: this package explicitly does not disable auto-incrementing on your Eloquent models.
+In terms of database indexing, it is generally more efficient to use auto-incrementing integers for your internal querying.
+Indexing your `uuid` column will make lookups against that column fast, without impacting queries between related models.

+For more information, check out [this post](https://www.percona.com/blog/2014/12/19/store-uuid-optimized-way/) on storing and working with UUID in an optimised manner.

 ## Code Samples

 In order to use this package, you simply need to import and use the trait within your Eloquent models.